aricooperdavis/coronasaurus_NERCHackathonTwo_LearningFromLockdown/README.md

 In short, Team Coronasaurus has been examining if a 4 day working week (with potentially longer days and including 2 days home working) would help reduce UK CO<sub>2</sub> emissions and help mitigate climate change?

+# The Entry

-# Presentation
+### Watch our Presentation
+You can [watch our presentation on YouTube](https://youtu.be/s0e5wG3_MOM) where we'll talk through our strategy, the analysis we performed, and the figures we made.

 ### Interactive notebook
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aricooperdavis/coronasaurus_NERCHackathonTwo_Multivariate/master?urlpath=%2Ftree%2Fcoronasaurus.ipynb)

 You can "play along" online with our analysis using our interactive binder notebook - just click the link above and it'll be served for you.
+This might take a little while to launch.

-Alternatively, you can download the notebook and run it locally using `jupyter`.
+Alternatively, if you're in a hurry or want to build on our work, you can download the notebook and run it locally using `jupyter`.

 ### Team Coronasaurus Contributors